 note: adopted 1969; the anthem was originally a battle song for the Egyptian Army in the 1956 Suez War

-Liechtenstein name: "Oben am jungen Rhein" (High Above the Young Rhine)
+name: "Oben am jungen Rhein" (High Above the Young Rhine)

 lyrics/music: Jakob Joseph JAUCH/unknown